Spectacular results at a school intent on helping able high achievers reach their starry goals.

 Pastoral care, inclusivity & discipline

 Excellent pastoral care, say parents.
 ‘My daughter feels really comfortable and knows exactly who her go-to people are if she needs them,’ said one.
-Pupils added that the school is ‘very open and supportive’, and told us they are ‘encouraged to ta
+Pupils added that the school is ‘very open and supportive’, and told us they are ‘encouraged to talk

 Mobile phone policy